Claudio-95/BlocklyBias/README.md

 ```shell
 cd .\root\to\your\repo
 ```
-so, for example, if you have copied the repo in Documents/GitHub you must use:
+so, for example, if you have copied the repo in Documents\GitHub you must use:

 ```shell
 cd .\Documents\GitHub\BlocklyBias